Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 function dabsu:a
 function dabsu:wand
 ```
-Alternatively, if you installed the "...With Fast Dialog" version, press `G` and open DaBsu's Quick Dialog Actions, then select `Obtain DaBsu Debug Stick`.
+Alternatively, if you installed the "...With Fast Dialog" version, you can press `G` and open DaBsu's Quick Dialog Actions, then select `Obtain DaBsu Debug Stick`.

 * Holding the wand and **Sneak + Right Click** will open **DaBsu Main Menu**.
 * Holding the wand and look at a spawner displays information of that spawner.